 Solitude Reigns at the Spring Campsite

 The unofficial camping season across most of the USA usually coincides with school vacations.
 In the northeast, campgrounds don’t open until Memorial Day, and if you want to pitch your tent before then, you can either make special arrangements with your local park, or you can hike into the forest or backcountry, and leave the rest of the world behind.
 Either way, you’re just about guaranteed the best camping spot, not to mention, complete and total solitude.
 For me, this means off-leash fun for my dog, unstructured time away from the rat race, and a chance to get my camping gear in order before the season kicks in.

-Of course, the reigning solitude might go hand-in-hand with rain from the heavens.
-Spring is notoriously unpredictable.
-I don’t mind a little weather, but if a deluge is predicted, I stay home.
-No reservations at the campground means no worries when I don’t show up for my date with the wilderness.
+Of course, the reigning solitude of spring camping might go hand-in-hand with rain from the heavens.
+Spring is notoriously unpredictable with its weather patterns.
+I don’t mind a little rain, but if a deluge is predicted, I stay home.
+No reservations at the campground mean no worries when I don’t show up for my date with the wilderness.

 Spring Camping Means Fewer Mosquitoes and Other Insects